floydhub/floyd-docs/docs/guides/restart_job.md

 A great use case for the restart command is when you need to run a series of jobs with different training parameters.
-You just need to make your training script take in all the parameters from command line.
-After you run the first job using the floyd run command:
+You just need to make your training script take in all the parameters from the command line.
+After you run the first job using the `floyd run` command:

 ```
 # Run the first job with initial parameters